-The three types of NNs are individually experimented by subjecting the dataset to their input layer and monitoring the NN performance parameters.
+The three NN types were individually evaluated by feeding the dataset to their input layers and monitoring the NN performance parameters.
 The training dataset is organized into a complex 3-D structure representing a substantial volume of data from 672 subjects, 8 channels, and 6 motions, totaling over 2000 instances.
 Where different sets for validation and testing are used.
 Processing this large data volume requires efficient feature extraction and model training.
 Through the preprocessing, each sEMG signal is decomposed by applying the mother wavelet Daubechies-2 DWT to generate the detail coefficients (cD1-cD8) and an Approximation Coefficient (AC).
 So, the dataset is tabulated and packed in cells organized in [subject (k) cD(i) channel (1-8)] matrix as in Fig. 7.

 reading data cell case

 1 (cD1 channels) cell 1

-⋮ ⋮ ⋮
+: : :

 672 (cD1 channels) cell 6

 reading data cell case

 1 (cD2 channels) cell 1

-⋮ ⋮ ⋮
+: : :

 672 (cD2 channels) cell 6

 reading data cell case

 1 (cD8 channels) cell 1

-⋮ ⋮ ⋮
+: : :

 672 (cD8 channels) cell 6